 1. Understanding requirement

-The initial process involves understanding of requirements of both the Franchisor and of the Franchisee, along with the brand name for which the pooling of resources for the franchising is being done.
+The initial process revolves around the understanding of the requirements of both the Franchisor and of the Franchisee.
+Moreover, this stage also involves understanding the brand name pertaining to which the pooling of resources for the franchising is being done.

-Once the parties give a green signal, the agreement is executed between the parties to enable the franchisee to be granted.
+Once the parties give an approval, the agreement is thereby executed between the parties, which enables the franchisee to be granted.